Moving Takes A Lot Of Work

 Packing is an art form—well, at least we think it is.
 Improperly packing your items can lead to a big mess down the road when you unpack your boxes in your new place.
 Take the time to fold and wrap everything you are taking with the proper packing material.
 (Hint: you’re going to need a lot of bubble wrap for fragile things.)
 Neatly place items into the box so they can take less space and you don't have to use up more boxes than you need.

 This sounds a little vague here, but what we mean by stubbornness is thinking you can make your move all on your own.
 Moving takes a lot of time and care to avoid breaking items along the way.
 We know you're capable of a lot, but it’s also okay to ask for some help along the way.
-Avoid getting overwhelmed and straining your back by asking for assistance from friends and family or hiring our team to make your move a breeze.
+Avoid getting overwhelmed and straining your back by asking for assistance from friends and family or hiring our team of moving professionals to make your move a breeze.

 5. Hanging On To Clutter